 their hopes and dreams.

-Your young adult with ADD (ADHD) has already received countless
+Your young adult with ADHD has already received countless

 critical and discouraging messages.
 She's been told that she'll